If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 It is officially December!
 The countdown to the holidays is on motherfuckers!
 I am feeling the crunch just a little bit, I can’t lie.
 Last weekend we busted our butts in freezing rain to get lights on the house and a tree up.
-But now all I have left to do is shopping.
+Now all I have left to do is shopping.
+It’s fine.
+It’s totally fine *deep breaths*

 So, since my “raining in the basement” fiasco, I have been behind in both reading and writing, not just my holiday responsibilities.
-I’m also less $1k out of my holiday budget so things are tighter than I’d like them to be.
+I’m also less $1k in my holiday budget because of an insurance deductible, so things are tighter than I’d like them to be.

 But, I’m not going to let the money or the rush or my reading backlog damper my holiday spirit.